Chelsea come up short again and new perspective is needed to catch Liverpool and Man City | Goal.com

 The new era will bring a similar approach to Liverpool; Boehly's minimum 10-year ownership of the club will be defined by whether or not his regime can compete in the modern data-driven, computer science and technical innovation era of the superclub.

-Chelsea are currently better than some rivals like Manchester United, Tottenham and Arsenal and will qualify for the Champions League again.
-But they fall way short on Man City and Liverpool.
-The gap to the top of the table grew to 22 points from last season's 19-point shortfall.
+Chelsea are currently better than some rivals, like Manchester United, Tottenham and Arsenal, and will qualify for the Champions League again.
+But they fall way short on Manchester City and Liverpool.
+The gap to the top of the table has grown to 22 points from last season's 19-point shortfall.

 "We have two trophies, the Super Cup and the Club World Cup which we have to appreciate," club captain Cesar Azpilicueta said when asked by GOAL.